interlay/interlay.github.io/docs/developers/assets.md

 ## Bring your own fees

-Users can pay for transaction fees with the native currency (INTR on Interlay and KINT on Kintsugi) or they can pay with assets listed in the AMM pools.
+Users can pay for transaction fees with the native currency (INTR on Interlay and KINT on Kintsugi), or they can pay with assets listed in the AMM pools.

 All extrinsics send via `api.tx` use INTR or KINT as the fee currency by default.